Kirkham, Johnny

 Biographical Text

-Signed by Wolverhampton Wanderers from Ellesmere Port Town in May 1958, Kirkham went on to win international caps for England at youth and under-23 level.
-He played exactly 100 league matches for Wolves, netting 12 goals.
-Peterborough United obtained his transfer in November 1965, where he added another 48 league appearances and two goals.
+Signed by Wolverhampton Wanderers from Ellesmere Port Town in May 1958, Johnny went on to win international caps for England at youth and under-23 level whilst playing exactly 100 league matches for Wolves (netting 12 goals).
+Aged twenty-four, he stepped down the ladder to sign for Peterborough United in November 1965 where he added another 48 league appearances and two goals.

 Appearances